24 - 25 April, 2019

 4:55 pm - 5:15 pm KEYNOTE INTERVIEW: Creating a valuable business that combines world class execution, technology innovation and operational excellence – what’s next in the ITG and Virtu story?Alasdair Haynes - CEO Aquis Exchange Rob Boardman - Managing Director, CEO Europe, ITG Doug Cifu - CEO, Virtu Financial

-5:15 pm - 5:35 pm KEYNOTE BUY SIDE FIRE SIDE CHAT: What does it take to stay ahead of technological change and how can you provide an ecosystem that allows integration and collaboration across the full investment lifecycle?Fabrice Silberzan - COO, BNP Paribas Asset Management Eric Boess - Global Head of Trading, Allianz
+5:30 pm - 5:50 pm KEYNOTE BUY SIDE FIRE SIDE CHAT: What does it take to stay ahead of technological change and how can you provide an ecosystem that allows integration and collaboration across the full investment lifecycle?Fabrice Silberzan - COO, BNP Paribas Asset Management Eric Boess - Global Head of Trading, Allianz Global Investors

 BNP Paribas Asset Management